roohmeiy/android-fastlane--release/README.md

 # 🚀 Android CI/CD with Fastlane (Alpha & Beta)

 Simple build and deployment pipeline for Android apps.
+Note: The fastlane file is written keeping in mind that code will use flavours(stg, uat, prod).
+If you don't use flavours then you have to change the aab path

 ## 📁 Folder Structure